-The Israeli Shekel (ILS) is divided into 100 agorot (singular is agora).
+Israel's currency is the Israeli Shekel (ILS), which is divided into 100 agorot (singular is agora).
 Money can be changed in the small exchange bureaux found on most main streets, or at banks and hotels.
-ATMs are prevalent throughout the country and linked to American systems.
+ATMs are prevalent throughout the country.
 Most banks are open Sunday through to Friday until noon, and are open again from 4pm till 6pm on Sundays, Tuesdays and Thursdays.
-Major credit cards are widely accepted, as are travellers cheques, though commission on these is high.
+Major credit cards are widely accepted.

 Currency Exchange Rates

 |United Kingdom||£ 0.17||£ 0.85||£ 1.71||£ 17.06||£ 170.61|

 |United States of America||US$ 0.25||US$ 1.27||US$ 2.54||US$ 25.38||US$ 253.77|

 Note: These currency exchange rates are not updated daily and should be used as a guideline only.

 Become our Israel Travel Expert

 We are looking for contributors for our Israel travel guide.
 If you are a local, a regular traveller to Israel or a travel professional with time to contribute and answer occasional forum questions, please contact us.